ananqrareya/HealthCare/README.md

 │   └── README.md  # Back-end specific instructions
 └── README.md  # This file

+---

-🤝 Contributing
+## 🤝 Contributing

 We welcome contributions!
 Follow these steps to contribute:

+1. Fork the repository.
-1️⃣ Fork the repository.2️⃣ Create a new branch for your feature or bug fix:
+2. Create a new branch for your feature or bug fix:
+    ```bash
     git checkout -b feature/your-feature-name
+    ```

-3️⃣ Commit your changes with clear messages:
+3. Commit your changes with clear messages:
+    ```bash
     git commit -am 'Add some feature'
+    ```

-4️⃣ Push to your branch:
+4. Push to your branch:
+    ```bash
     git push origin feature/your-feature-name
+    ```

-5️⃣ Open a Pull Request describing your changes.
+5. Open a Pull Request describing your changes.

+---

-⚠️ License / Disclaimer
+## ⚠️ License / Disclaimer

-❗ Disclaimer: This project is a graduation project from the Faculty of Engineering at Palestine Technical University (Khadoorie) and is not licensed for public reuse.
+❗ **Disclaimer**: This project is a graduation project from the Faculty of Engineering at Palestine Technical University (Khadoorie) and is not licensed for public reuse.
 All rights are reserved for academic purposes only.

+---

-🎉 Enjoy building and enhancing the Healthcare Digital Management System.
-Let’s transform digital health together!
+🎉 **Enjoy building and enhancing the Healthcare Digital Management System.
+Let’s transform digital health together!**